Shahbodshs/ATS-Application/README.md

 ## How to Use
 For using the application, all you have to do is to go to the ats-application branch and download the folder and the codes.
 Also, download the word embeddings and the fine-tuned version of BERT with the links above.
 Then, launch the code __functionality.py__ which runs an application that allows you to choose between the two models and summarize the text.
+I will also commit all the updates here if there was any.